eMedicine Specialties > Endocrinology > Thyroid

 Background

-Goiter has been described within several weeks of initiation of lithium therapy, although in most cases, months to several years elapse before goiter develops.
-The latter point is pertinent because lithium therapy is usually prescribed long-term for the control of bipolar illness.
-Lithium-induced goiter is usually characterized by small, smooth, and nontender nodules; in some cases, nodules may regress over time.
-A smaller percentage of patients treated with lithium (5-20%) may actually develop hypothyroidism, with or without goiter development.
+Goiter has been noted within several weeks of initiation of lithium therapy, although in most cases, months to several years elapse before detectable goiter develops.[5]
+The latter point is pertinent because lithium therapy is usually prescribed long-term for the control or prophylaxis of bipolar illness.
+Lithium-induced goiter is usually characterized by small, smooth, nontender nodules; in some cases, nodules may regress over time despite continuing lithium exposure.
+A smaller percentage of patients treated with lithium (5-20%) may actually develop hypothyroidism, with or without goiter.
 In most of these cases, the hypothyroidism is subclinical.
-Thyrotoxicosis can also be observed in lithium-treated patients, but it is rare, with a prevalence of 0.7%.
+Thyrotoxicosis can also be observed in lithium-treated patients, but it is rare, with an incidence rate of approximately 2-7 cases per 1000 person-years.[6]

 Pathophysiology